|June Calendar: Today in History|

 NATIONAL CARIBBEAN-AMERICAN HERITAGE MONTH: Celebrate!

-1924 - United States citizenship granted to Native American Indians by the U.S. Congress.
+1924 - United States citizenship was granted to Native American Indians by the U.S. Congress.

 1953 - Coronation of Queen Elizabeth II of the United Kingdom.